Click here to download the Registration Policy 2019

-- Candidates are required to maintain a record of their training reflected on the monthly training records which can be downloaded here.
+- Candidates are required to maintain a record of their training reflected on the monthly training records.

 - Candidates should start recording experience immediately after being employed as an AiT and submit their training records on a monthly basis to the NCAQS.